taylorhackbart/README-generator/sample.md

   ## Tests

-  To run tests, run the following command: npm
+  To run tests, run the following command: npm run test

   ## Questions

   If you have any questions about the repo, contact me directly at taylor.hackbart@gmail.com.
-  You can find more of my work at [taylorhackbart](https://github/com/taylorhackbart).
+  You can find more of my work at [TaylorHackbart](https://github/com/TaylorHackbart).